matanlurey/twitch.dart/README.md

 ## Usage

-This API is incomplete, and currently only supports manual HTTP calls.
+This API is incomplete, and currently only supports raw HTTP requests.

 For example, how to get the top played games on Twitch: